A posteriori error estimation and adaptivity in stochastic Galerkin FEM for parametric elliptic PDEs: beyond the affine case: Adaptive algorithm

 \section{Adaptive algorithm}

 In this section, we present an adaptive solution algorithm for the model problem~(\ref{paraPDE}).
+Our focus here is on effective enrichment of the polynomial space in the parameter domain.
 We follow the ideas developed in~\cite{2016-Bespalov-vol38} but use D{\"o}rfler marking for enriching polynomial approximations on $\Gamma$ and employ the error reduction estimates for \emph{marked} polynomial basis functions in order to choose the refinement type (spatial \emph{vs.} parametric) at each iteration step (cf.~\cite[section~5]{2018-Bespalov-p243}).
+The choice of D{\"o}rfler marking is motivated by the fact that it facilitates convergence analysis of adaptive algorithms (cf.~\cite{doerfler, 2015-Eigel-p1367, 2019-Bespalov-p2359}); in particular, linear convergence of adaptive stochastic Galerkin approximations is only proved in the case of D{\"o}rfler marking; see~\cite[Theorem~7.2]{2015-Eigel-p1367} and~\cite[Theorem~8]{2019-Bespalov-p2359}.

-Starting with a coarse grid of edge length $h_0$ and an initial index set $\mathfrak{P}_0 \supseteq \mathfrak{P}_{M,1}$, the adaptive algorithm generates a sequence of finite element spaces
+Starting with a coarse grid of edge length $h_0$ and an initial index set $\mathcal{P}_0 \supseteq \mathcal{P}_{M,1}$, the adaptive algorithm generates a sequence of finite element spaces

 a sequence of polynomial spaces